When you buy your first home on or after 1 July 2017, you may be eligible for an exemption or concession from duty.

 What if I am a pensioner?

-Eligible Commonwealth concession card holders may be eligible for an exemption or concession from duty when they purchase a home.
-These are identified concession cards issued by the Department of Human Services (DHS) or the Department of Veterans’ Affairs (DVA).
+Eligible pensioners and Commonwealth concession cardholders may receive an exemption or concession from duty when they purchase a home.
+These are eligible concession cards issued by Services Australia (formerly the Department of Human Services) or the Department of Veterans’ Affairs (DVA).

 You may qualify for both the pensioner benefit and the first home buyer benefit, but you cannot receive both in respect of the same transaction.
 You must choose one or the other.